Project updated: 22/02/2017

 Canterbury Earthquake National Memorial

-The Canterbury Earthquake National Memorial will provide a place to reflect on the events that changed Canterbury forever - paying respect to the 185 people who lost their lives on 22 February 2011 and those who were seriously injured.
+The memorial provides a place to reflect on the events that changed Canterbury forever - paying respect to the 185 people who lost their lives on 22 February 2011 and those who were seriously injured.

-It will acknowledge the shared trauma and support received with the recovery operation that followed.
-It comprises a reflective space on the north bank of the river and a Memorial Wall that is being built on the south bank.
+It acknowledges the shared trauma and support received with the recovery operation that followed.
+It comprises a reflective space on the north bank of the river and a Memorial Wall on the south bank.
 Slovenian architect, Grega Vezjak’s design for the Memorial Wall was selected following a call for 'Ideas to Remember'.

 The earthquakes had a profound effect on the families of those who lost their lives, those involved in the recovery process and the people of Christchurch and Canterbury.
 A memorial to acknowledge this is an important part of the city’s recovery and history.

-The Earthquake Memorial will be finished in time for the sixth anniversary commemorations on 22 February 2017.
+The Earthquake Memorial was finished in time for the sixth anniversary commemorations on 22 February 2017.

 Who else is involved?

-Throughout the project, bereaved families, those seriously injured and survivors have been involved in the engagement process, along with first responder organisations, relevant embassies and the public.
+Throughout the project, bereaved families, those seriously injured and survivors were involved in the engagement process, along with first responder organisations, relevant embassies and the public.

-The Canterbury Earthquake Memorial is largely being funded by the Crown with support from the Christchurch City Council Mayoral Relief Fund.
+The Canterbury Earthquake Memorial was largely funded by the Crown with support from the Christchurch City Council Mayoral Relief Fund.

 The Design Process